Ergonomics in the Health Care Industry

 • Do ensure all pathways of travel are clear and free of obstructions.

 Employees in the maintenance/engineering department often operate various hand tools.
-They are exposed to various types of injuries if proper ergonomics is not followed.
+They are exposed to multiple types of injuries if proper ergonomics is not followed.
 Some ways to reduce the risk of injury are as follows:

 • Do ensure the tool fits the person using it and has an ergonomic design.